formspark/documentation/docs/dashboard/additional-workspaces.md

 Workspaces enable you to create isolated environments for your customers, companies, departments, products, etc...

-User-created workspaces start with 0 submissions.
+Additional user-created workspaces start with 0 submissions.
+All upgrades, bundles, and deals are per workspace.

 ## Steps